chace-carey/GroCalc/USERSTORIES.md

 ## User Story #1
-As a user I want to be able to have a UI/UX to navigate and sign into the app no later then October 23, 2023
+As a user I want to be able to sign up and sign in to GroCalc with an email and password so that I can have personalized saved data.
+No later then October 23,2023

-## Acceptence Criteria
+## Acceptance Criteria
+- Save all user information to firebase backend
-- Simple UI: Sign in Button that logs user in then sends them into GroCalc App
+- Button that logs user in then sends them into GroCalc App
-* Save User Data: Initial data saved should be login
-* Themed Color for Screen's
-* Logo Addition
+- Personalize UI/UX based on saved user information

 ## User Story #2
 As a user I want to be able to evenly divide a cost amoung people so each one of my roomates pays their fair share no later then October 23, 2023